learnk8s/learnk8s.io/src/persistent-connections/content.md

 The front-end makes the first request to the backend and opens the connection.

-The request reaches the Service, and one of the Pod is selected as the destination.
+The request reaches the Service and one of the Pod is selected as the destination.

 The backend Pod replies and the front-end receives the response.